PicturElements/lib/pkg/color/doc/color.md

 #### Color.parseCMYK

 Parses a CMYK string (e.g. `cmyk(1%, 2%, 3%, 4%)`, `cmyk(1% 2% 3% 4%)`) and returns a clamped RGBA array.
 If no alpha channel is found, `1` (full opacity) is used instead.
-If it fails to parse the string, an empty RGBA array (all zeroes) is returned, and a warning is emitted.
+If string parsing fails, an empty RGBA array (all zeroes) is returned, and a warning is emitted.

 ### Color Space Conversion
 The following methods convert between the supported color spaces: